adiswami/fasthelp/README.md

 # Fast Help

-A quick reference guide for deep learning and is targeted at practitioners who are new to the field.
+A quick reference guide for deep learning targeted at new practitioners